anupama12sg/celo-tutorial-2/README.md

 Let's go through the code and understand the purpose of each section:

-1. **Import Statements**:
+1. **Import Statements:**

 - The necessary dependencies are imported, including `time` and `loadFixture` from `@nomicfoundation/hardhat-network-helpers`, `anyValue` from `@nomicfoundation/hardhat-chai-matchers/withArgs`, `expect` from `Chai`, and ethers from Hardhat.

-2. **Helper Function**:
+2. **Helper Function:**

 - The `tokens` function is defined to convert a numerical value into its equivalent representation in token units (wei).

-3. **Global Constants**
+3. **Global Constants:**

 - Several constants are declared to represent the details of an item, such as ID, name, category, image URL, cost, rating, and stock quantity.

-4. **Test Suite**:
+4. **Test Suite:**

 - The test suite is initiated using the `describe` function, encapsulating all the individual tests for the "Mundo" contract.

-5. **The beforeEach Hook**:
+5. **The beforeEach Hook:**

 - This hook is executed before each test case within the suite.
 It performs the following steps:
-  - Sets the `deployer` variable to the first signer retrieved from the available signers (in this case, the owner).
+a) Sets the `deployer` variable to the first signer retrieved from the available signers (in this case, the owner).
-  - Assigns a buyer's address to the `buyer` variable.
+b) Assigns a buyer's address to the `buyer` variable.
-  - Deploys the "Mundo" contract using the `Mundo` contract factory.
+c) Deploys the "Mundo" contract using the `Mundo` contract factory.

-6. **Deployment Test**:
+6. **Deployment Test:**

 - This test case verifies that the contract owner is correctly set during deployment.
 It checks if the owner address matches the `deployer` address.

-7. **List Product** Test:
+7. **List Product Test:**

 - This test case checks the functionality of listing a product.
 It executes the following steps:
-  - Lists a product by calling the list function on the deployed contract using the deployer account.
+a) Lists a product by calling the list function on the deployed contract using the deployer account.
-  - Verifies that the item attributes stored in the contract match the provided values.
+b) Verifies that the item attributes stored in the contract match the provided values.
-  - Confirms that the "List" event is emitted.
+c) Confirms that the "List" event is emitted.

-8. **Buy Product** Test:
+8. **Buy Product Test:**

 - This test case focuses on buying a product.
 It performs the following actions:
-  - Lists a product and ensures it is available for purchase.
+a) Lists a product and ensures it is available for purchase.
-  - Buys the product using the `buy` function, sending the required amount of ether.
+b) Buys the product using the `buy` function, sending the required amount of ether.

 - Checks the following:
-    - Updates the buyer's order count and verifies that it equals 1.
+a) Updates the buyer's order count and verifies that it equals one.
-    - Adds the order to the contract and verifies the order's details.
+b) Adds the order to the contract and verifies the order's details.
-    - Updates the contract's balance by comparing it to the cost of the item.
+c) Updates the contract's balance by comparing it to the cost of the item.
-    - Confirms that the "Buy" event is emitted.
+d) Confirms that the "Buy" event is emitted.

-9. **Withdrawing** Test:
+9. **Withdrawing Test:**

 - This test case covers the withdrawal functionality.
 It executes the following steps:
   - Lists a product and buys it.